 Puppies are, in my humble opinion, some of the cutest creatures on earth!
 With their playful personalities and innocent loving hearts, they can do no wrong (at least for the most part).

-Even though they are super cute, they are a lot of work (Check out this article to find out just how much) and they can do some strange things.
+Even though they are super cute, they are a lot of work and they can do some strange things.

 One of those peculiar habits is taking their food and treats and hiding or burying it.
 If you are wondering why they do it then you are in the right place!